mkirchner/hamt/README.md

 #define KEY(node)   node->as.kv.key
 ```

-The question remains how to distinguish between node types in a way that
-allows us to create arrays of mixed type?
-One option would be to add an `enum`
-field as part of `HamtNode` that specifies the type.
-While possible, there is
-a more memory-efficient solution: pointer tagging.

 ### Pointer tagging

+The definition of `HamtNode` enables the construction of trees with a mix of
+internal and leaf nodes.
+What the definition does not solve for, though, is
+how to determine if a concrete `HamtNode*` pointer points to an internal or a
+leaf node.
+One option would be to add a `type` field and to specify an `enum`
+that indicates the type (i.e. `NODE_LEAF` etc.).
+While possible, that approach would increase the size of the struct by 50% and
+there is a more memory-efficient solution: pointer tagging.

 Since pointers need to be word-aligned, that leaves the lower 3 bits of all
-pointers on 64-bit architectures set to zero.
-If we carefully mask the actual
+pointers on 64-bit architectures always set to zero.
+It is possible to make
-pointer values when they are used, we can make use of these bits to encode the
-data type.

-Note the order of the pairs: since index is not a pointer and the bit-fiddling
-constrains do not apply, we need to make sure it does not overlap w/ the tagged
-pointer.
-Since the pointer to the key is used more often, we opt to tag the
-value pointer.
+use of these bits under two conditions: (1) we know we are looking at a
+pointer (the bottom three bits for the integer 1 are zero, too); and (2) we
+carefully mask the bits in question whenever we actually use the pointer
+(since it would point to the wrong location otherwise).
+The first is not a
+problem since we own the code; the second requires diligence and some helper
+functions:

 ```c
 #define HAMT_TAG_MASK 0x3